concordion/concordion-screenshot-extension-demo/README.md

 Additional Gradle Files
 -----------------------
-`dev.gradle` is only needed if you want to run against snapshot or local builds of the concordion-screenshot-extension.
 `publish.gradle` is only needed if you want to publish the output to Github pages.

-If copying the project for your own use, you probably won't want either of these files.
+If copying the project for your own use, you probably won't want this file.

 Mailing List
 -----------------